-With the assistance of the IA Function and the Investor Relator, the CFO prepares the Informative Document drafted in compliance with Annex 4 to the CONSOB Regulation (Annex 2 hereto).
+The General Counsel prepares the Informative Document drafted in compliance with Annex 4 to the CONSOB Regulation (Annex 2 hereto).
 The aforementioned document, approved by the Company's Board of Directors, is made available to the public at the company headquarters and with the methods set down in statutory legislation, within 7 days from the date of approval of the RPT by the Company's Board of Directors or, if the Board of Directors resolves to submit a contractual proposal, from the time of completion of the contract.